On complemented copies of the space $c_0$ in spaces $C_p(X,E)$: The Josefson--Nissenzweig Property

 \section{The Josefson--Nissenzweig Property}

 Following Banakh and Gabriyelyan~\cite{BG}, we say that a locally convex space $E$ has \textit{the Josefson--Nissenzweig property}, or \textit{the JNP} in short, if the identity map

-is not sequentially continuous, i.e. if the dual space $E'$ contains a weak$^*$ null sequence which does not converge for the topology~$\beta^*(E',E)$.
+is not sequentially continuous, i.e. if the dual space $E'$ contains a weak$^*$ null sequence which does not converge in the topology~$\beta^*(E',E)$.
 The topology $\beta^*(E',E)$ can be described as the topology of uniform convergence on so-called \textit{barrel-bounded sets}, i.e. on sets which have the property that they are absorbed by all barrels---see~\cite[p.~3]{BG} for more details.
-Note that the JNP is an isomorphic property, since the transpose of an isomorphism is also an isomorphism for the above topologies---see e.g. Corollary 8.6.6 in~\cite[p.~161]{Jarchow}.
+Note that the JNP is preserved by isomorphisms, since the transpose of an isomorphism is also an isomorphism for the above topologies---see e.g. Corollary 8.6.6 in~\cite[p.~161]{Jarchow}.
 By the famous Josefson--Nissenzweig Theorem, see e.g.~\cite{Josefson,Nissenzweig,BD}, every infinite-dimensional Banach space has the JNP.
-On the other hand, no Montel space wnjoys the JNP.
-Indeed: First, since Montel spaces are barrelled, the topologies~$\beta^*(E',E)$ and $\beta(E',E)$ coincide.
+On the other hand, no Montel space enjoys the JNP.
+Indeed: First, since Montel spaces are barrelled, the topologies~$\beta^*(E',E)$ and $\beta(E',E)$, where the strong topology~$\beta(E', E)$ is the topology of uniform convergence on bounded subsets of~$E$, coincide.
 Second, the strong dual of a Montel space is again Montel and hence on bounded sets the topologies $\sigma(E',E)$ and $\beta(E',E)$ coincide.
 In~\cite{BLV}, Bonet, Lindström and Valdivia showed that for Fr\'{e}chet spaces this is already a characterisation of the JNP, i.e. a Fr\'{e}chet space has the JNP if and only if it is not Montel; see also \cite{LS} for a similar characterisation of non-Schwarz Fr\'echet spaces.

 In the case of $C_p(X)$-spaces, Banakh and Gabriyelyan proved the following characterisation of the Josefson--Nissenzweig property.

 \begin{theorem}[{\cite[Theorem 3.4]{BG}}] For every Tychonoff space $X$, the space $C_p(X)$ has the JNP if and only if there exists a sequence of functionals $(\varphi_n)_{n\in\omega}$ in the dual space $L_p(X)$ of $C_p(X)$ such that $\varphi_n(f)\to0$ for every $f\in C(X)$ and $\|\varphi_n\|=1$ for every $n\in\omega$. \end{theorem}